Criteria for verifying wild species

 Verified Species and Assessments

-This report lists the species that currently meet all Gulf of Maine Responsibly Harvested verification criteria, and includes each species' assessment report.
+This document lists the species that currently meet all Gulf of Maine Responsibly Harvested verification criteria, and includes each species' assessment report.

 External Panel of Reviewers